imtiaza1/scratchy_nib/README.md

 # ✒️ Scratchy Nib - A Complete Calligraphy Showcase

 ## 📝 Description
 **Scratchy Nib** is a frontend project that provides a comprehensive showcase of **all calligraphy styles** from various historical periods and cultures.
-Developed as part of my studies at **Aptech**, this project allows users to explore, learn about, and appreciate a wide variety of traditional calligraphy.
+This project allows users to explore, learn about, and appreciate a wide variety of traditional calligraphy.
 From ancient scripts to modern artistic styles, the platform offers a rich experience for anyone interested in the art of calligraphy.

 The project utilizes **HTML**, **CSS**, and **JavaScript** to present these diverse calligraphy styles in a visually engaging way, creating an interactive gallery of calligraphic works.